jennylsmith/Isoseq3_workflow/README.md

    - This will allow one to combine multiple movies in the `lima` command  in order to remove 5' and 3' primers and demultiplex barcoded samples.

 3. Use the `lima` command on the combined .ccs.bam files.
-   - The .ccs.bams are listed in the .xml file from step 2 and specifiy to `lima` the location of the .ccs.bam files
+   - The .ccs.bams are listed in the .xml file from step 2 and specifiy to `lima` the location of the .ccs.bam files.
+The actual merging/combining of the .ccs.bam files are handled by `lima`.

 4. Create a ConsensusReadSet from the output of `lima` which will help improve transcript recovery in the later clustering steps.